 Now you have a clear idea of what you are looking for, you need to find a provider.
 There are too many variables to go into detail here, but you will need to consider your particular needs.
 Public cloud will suit some organisations and private cloud will be better for others.
 Many will require a hybrid arrangement.
 Some uses, such as machine learning, will require specialist providers.

-When your IT is on-prem and a problem arises, you can sometimes take the lazy way out and throw more memory at the problem.
+When your IT is on-prem and a problem arises, it can be tempting to get into the habit of throwing more memory at a problem.
 With a consumption-based cloud model, solving a problem that way will be expensive.
 Instead, you need to properly evaluate the problem and whether you have the skills or even the time to deal with it.

 The same question arises when it comes to migrating to the cloud.
 You can handle the migration yourself, but do you have the skills and the capacity, plus contingency if something goes wrong?
 Is it the most valuable use of your IT team’s time and what tasks will be delayed while they work on this?